alienlebarge/alienlebargech-v3/src/now/now.md

 - I really enjoy listening to [radiooooo.com](https://radiooooo.com/){rel="external"}
 - You can check [my last.fm profil](https://www.last.fm/user/alienlebarge){rel="external"} for recent played tracks

+## What I'm playing

+- Splatoon 3
+- Minecraft (Java)
+- Waiting for Zelda Tears of the Kingdom

 ## What I’m making

 - Working as a Frontend Engineer for the [State of Vaud](https://www.vd.ch){rel="external"}